DavidMunera28/IS601-final-project/UserStories.md

 **Action:** Click the ‘Subscribe’ button in the navigation bar.

-**Result:** A new page appears containing an email newsletter signup form.
+**Result:** Call-to-action section on index page appears containing an email newsletter signup form.

 ### Story 3-1b